ASSERT-KTH/jdbl/README.md

 </plugin>
 ```

-Where the property `${strategy}` can take one of the three debloating strategies supported by JDBL:
+The property `${strategy}` can take one of the two following values, depending on the debloating strategy adopted:

 - **test-based-debloat** Removes the API members that are not covered by the test suite of the Maven project.
 - **entry-point-debloat** Removes the API members that are used after compiling and executing the Maven project from a given entry-point.